qiime/qiime_web_app/doc/administration/check_fasta.rst

 Problem
 ***********
 If the end-user did not use QIIME for demultiplexing, they may supply their own per sample files, which contain the SampleID (e.g.,  :file:`USinfTw1.2.HumScreened.fna`) where the contents of the file may look like the following.
-It should be noted that this file will not be processed correctly using the DB and usually throws a **Key Error** since the Sequence Names do not match SampleIDs within the DB:

 ::